YangLinyi/HTML-Hierarchical-Transformer-based-Multi-task-Learning-for-Volatility-Prediction/README.md

 If you find this repository helps your research, please cite our following paper:

-Yang, Linyi and Li, Jiazheng and Dong, Ruihai and Zhang, Yue and Smyth, Barry.
+Linyi Yang and Jiazheng Li and Ruihai Dong and Yue Zhang and Barry Smyth.
 NumHTML: Numeric-Oriented Hierarchical Transformer Model for Multi-task Financial Forecasting.
 Proceedings of the AAAI Conference on Artificial Intelligence 2022.

     @inproceedings{yang2022numhtml,